flowcean/flowcean/docs/user_guide/modules.md

 Three main strategies based on the three types of environments are explained in the section [Learning Strategies](https://www3.tuhh.de/agenc/user_guide/learning_strategies/).

 The super-module *Experiment* is not a Python module, as this is the individual combination of Flowcean modules for a specific CPS application.
-Learn more about experiments in the [experiment section](https://www3.tuhh.de/agenc/user_guide/experiment/).
+Learn more about experiments in the section [Experiment](https://www3.tuhh.de/agenc/user_guide/experiment/).